 - Some floor joists are also spaced 16-inches on center.

 - Engineered joists are generally set apart 19-3/16-inches on center in home construction.
 This distance enables 8-foot sheets of material to be attached without being cut.
 Some tape measures have black diamonds every 19-3/16-inches, making it quick and simple to determine these locations.

-Most tape measures in the United States use the imperial measurement system (inches); however, some blades include imperial and metric systems.
-Tapes with both imperial and metric measurements usually have the inches in red on the top of the blade, while the centimeters are on the bottom in black.
+Most tape measures in the United States use the imperial measurement system (inches and feet); however, some blades include imperial and metric systems.
+Tapes with both imperial units and metric measurements usually have the inches in red on the top of the blade, while the centimeters are on the bottom in black.